MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/speech/how-to/set-up-post-call-analytics.md

 ## Create a speech analytics project in your AI Studio hub

 A speech analytics project is a specialized project in Azure AI Studio that primarily has resources and tools for speech analytics.
-You see it listed among your other projects int he studio.
+You see it listed among your other projects in the studio.
 When you create a speech analytics project, you also create a generative AI project.
 The generative AI project is where you customize the prompt flow deployment.

 Follow these steps to create a speech analytics project in your hub: